Posartor/shopping-bot-for-clothes-using-bot-framework/README.md

-#shopping-bot-forclothes coorporated with @Liangyu Wu
+#shopping-bot-for-clothes coorporated with @Liangyu Wu

 This is a shopping bot based on Microsoft BotFramework Python SDK